yangzhangpsy/PsyCalibrator/README.md

 **Figure 15.
 Video input and luminance relation.**

 6.2.
 To verify the linearity of the display with the fitted CLUT, we need to measure the relation between RGB intensity and luminance with a photometer.
-As highlighted in Figure 16, to do so, execute the function gammaMeasure_APL as used before for luminance measurement (replace deviceType with the correct device type):
+As highlighted in Figure 16, to do so, execute the function **gammaMeasure_APL** as used before for luminance measurement (replace deviceType with the correct device type):

         >> gammaMeasure_APL(deviceType,[],[],[],Gamma.gammaTable);

 where deviceType refers to the type of test device: 1 for `Spyder5` and 2 for `SpyderX`.
 The procedure is the same as in Steps 5.2 to 5.7 above.
-Finally, the results are saved to the file “Gamma_verification.mat” (Figure 17).
-Linearity is visualized with a figure showing the relation between RGB and luminance (from the variable xyY in Gamma_verification.mat; Figure 18).
+Finally, the results are saved to the file “**Gamma_verification.mat**” (Figure 17).
+Linearity is visualized with a figure showing the relation between RGB and luminance (from the variable xyY in **Gamma_verification.mat**; Figure 18).
 For color channel calibration, use:

         >> gammaMeasure_APL(deviceType,[],[],[], Gamma.gammaTable,[],[],2);